Parsa307/MofidBot/README.md

 # MofidBot

 MofidBot is an automated system designed to streamline the process of buying and selling on the [Mofid Online platform](https://t.mofidonline.com/).
-With MofidBot, you can define custom prices in a `.txt` file for selling.
+With MofidBot, you can define custom prices in a `.js` file for selling.
 Note that the **selling functionality is untested**, while the **buying functionality has been tested** and works as expected.

 ### How to Use